The Dispute Resolution Review: Denmark

 The Kingdom of Denmark comprises Denmark, Greenland and the Faroe Islands.
 In general, Denmark, Greenland and the Faroe Islands share a legal system and culture, but certain features of Greenlandic and Faroese law are not found in the Danish legal system.

 Danish law is characterised by extensive bodies of systematic and written law.
 Statutes are the main sources of law.
 Preparatory works, case law and legal doctrine are secondary sources of law.
 Civil law is dominated by a range of individual statutes and, in some areas, by unwritten law guided mainly by cases and custom.
-Generally, criminal law is governed by the Criminal Code,2 and administrative law is governed by two statutory acts of public administration3 and a complex body of sector-specific statutes.
+Generally, criminal law is governed by the Criminal Code,2 and administrative law is governed by two statutes of public administration3 and a complex body of sector-specific statutes.

 Denmark's membership of international organisations and participation in international conventions have changed its legal landscape notably throughout the past 50 years.
 Since 1973, Denmark has been a member of the European Union, which has significantly influenced the Danish legal system.
 Denmark has four opt-outs from EU cooperation.
 The opt-outs were agreed among the Member States following a referendum in 1992 where a majority in Denmark voted no to the Maastricht Treaty.
 The opt-outs are outlined in the Edinburgh Agreement4 and concern the monetary union, common security and defence policy, justice and home affairs, and citizenship of the European Union.